 Whether you are a casual runner or a seasoned marathoner, these tips will help you stay fit safely during Minnesota’s colder seasons.

 Did all the fun at last week’s race inspire you to make running part of your fitness routine, even though snowflakes have begun to fall?
 There’s no reason to curtail outdoor running as the weather gets frosty.
-With a few safety guidelines, you can continue to run outside on all but our most bitterly cold winter days.
+With a few safety guidelines, you can continue to running in cold weather throughout all but our most bitterly cold winter days.

 Dr. Kirk Scofield of Summit Orthopedics suggests the following tips: